Choosing Wisely: Making smart health care decisions

 - Don't perform preoperative testing before low-risk surgeries

 - Don't routinely obtain head CT scans in hospitalized patients with delirium in the absence of risk factors

 - Don't use benzodiazepines and/or other sedative–hypnotics in older adults as a first choice for insomnia, agitation or delirium

 - Don't use atypical antipsychotics as a first-line intervention for insomnia in children and youth

 About Choosing Wisely Canada

-Choosing Wisely Canada has been adopted by all provincial and territorial medical associations, which have established or are in the process of establishing mechanisms to support the adoption of the Choosing Wisely Canada lists.
+The Choosing Wisely Canada campaign has been adopted by all provincial and territorial medical associations, which have established or are in the process of establishing mechanisms to support the adoption of the Choosing Wisely Canada lists.

 More than 60 Canadian national specialty societies are participating in the campaign, representing a broad spectrum of physicians.
 These organizations have contributed to a list of more than 150 tests, treatments and procedures that are commonly used but that are not supported by evidence or that could expose patients to unnecessary harm.

 The campaign has spread to Australia, Germany, Italy, Japan, the Netherlands, Switzerland and elsewhere.
 Choosing Wisely Canada leads the international effort.